 (1) In this rule —

-“panel or pool” means the panel or pool of jurors kept by the summoning officer under section 30.
+panel or pool means the panel or pool of jurors kept by the summoning officer under section 30.

 (2) The entitlements of a lawyer under this rule are subject to any order made under section 43A in a particular case.